SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 ### Prevent Sliding

-Trackers sliding around is one of the most common issues when making your own straps.
+Straps slipping is one of the most common issues when making your own straps.
 However, there are a few things you can try to prevent or minimize this issue.

 Things to check:

-- Your material is too flexible.
+- Material that is too flexible.
 - Your straps are too narrow/small.

 Ideas:

 - Add a few lines of hot glue on the strap for added grip.
-- Add straps in between the trackers to keep them in place (like Tom Yum).
+- Use secondary straps to keep the trackers in place (like Tom Yum).

 ## Community strap builds